fdazen/fda-documentation/manager report.md

+tags:
+  - Reports
+  - Financial
+keywords: reports
+last_updated: "December 29th, 2015"
+summary: A description of the financial reports in FDA.

 ##**Production Report By Month**

 The _Production Report By Month_ gives you a monthly summary of four different information types: bookings, occupancy, PAX and Unique Guests.
 You can also have the result organized by Source or Market.
 A line chart of the information is also supplied as a visual aid to help the user see how Source/Market information changes on a monthly basis.